When judging religions, you need to judge the teachings of the religion,

 will get the good side of the deal is to believe in Jesus and to follow

-boast, but simply on one’s heart’s attitude towards God.
-Blessed are
+boast, but simply on one’s heart’s attitude towards God

 the meek.
 Many people report having their lives completely changed the